Keibert Ruiz Player Props: Nationals vs. Rockies

-After going 0-for-4 in his last game, Keibert Ruiz and the Washington Nationals face the Colorado Rockies (who will start Jose Urena) at 8:40 PM ET on Friday.
+After going 2-for-5 with an RBI in his last game, Keibert Ruiz and the Washington Nationals face the Colorado Rockies (who will hand the ball to Austin Gomber) at 8:10 PM ET on Saturday.

-He had a hitless showing in his previous game (0-for-4) against the Rockies.
+He racked up two hits (going 2-for-5 with an RBI) in his most recent game against the Rockies.

 Keibert Ruiz Game Info & Props vs. the Rockies